Battle of Jenipapo: The battle

 Fidié forces marched to the crossroads and decided to send one half of the army on one side and half on the other side.
 He led the infantry to the left while the cavalry was on the right.
 The independent, not knowing that the division Fidié had done in his contingent were right by the road meeting with the Portuguese cavalry, being surprised.
 They advanced bravely against cavalry.
-The Portuguese were dismayed with the courage and bravery of Piaui, where they ended up retreating.
+The Portuguese were dismayed with the courage and bravery of Piauí, where they ended up retreating.
 At this time the Piauienses chased the Portuguese inland road.

-The combatants Piaui, hearing the shooting, learned that the confrontation had begun.
+The combatants Piauí, hearing the shooting, learned that the confrontation had begun.
 They came out of the trenches and were precitadamente the road right behind the enemy, only the Portuguese troops were no longer there.

-Fidié to learn of the incident crossed the river Jenipapo the left road, hastily built a barricade, distributed heavy weapons, organized the shooters position battlefront (online) in the trenches where they were before the Piaui and hoped they return there.
+Fidié to learn of the incident crossed the river Jenipapo the left road, hastily built a barricade, distributed heavy weapons, organized the shooters position battlefront (online) in the trenches where they were before the Piauí and hoped they return there.
 Before the Brazilians were in a favorable position now everything is reversed.

 When Piauienses saw the adverse situation only found an alternative, attacking Fidié the same time and in all directions along the banks of the river.
-In the first moment of the fight were many casualties on the part of Piaui.
+In the first moment of the fight were many casualties on the part of Piauí.
 Dozens of bodies fell by the bullets of the Portuguese army.
 The few who managed to cross the line of fire gave their last breath to the mouth of the cannon, with great boldness not fearing anything against life but for country representation in tremendous love for the same.
 With this demonstration of love for the motherland and bravery that Piauienses had meant that the Portuguese stay scared, because they have never seen such audacity anywhere in the world.

 Successive attacks as a result of Piauí had many dead on the floor.
 The musketry and cannon fire of the Portuguese swept the battlefield from one side to the other.
 Those who could pass by blocking fire could grapple with the Portuguese.

 At noon, the piauienses were tired and not sure that would win the Portuguese, this time no longer fought over crawled to the encounter with death.